 Step 7: A/B test example sets

 Generate 20 outputs with set A (5 mixed examples) and 20 with set B (3 curated examples).
-Score blindly.
+Score them blind against your rubric.
 The curated set usually wins.
+This is also the cleanest way to settle whether a borderline example earns its slot.

 When this is not on you

-Some tasks genuinely have high variance — open-ended creative writing, where examples spanning styles is intentional.
-There, mixed quality is okay if it’s deliberate.
-The bug is when you didn’t intend variance.
+Some tasks genuinely have high variance, like open-ended creative writing where examples spanning styles is intentional.
+There, mixed quality is fine if it’s deliberate.
+The bug is when you didn’t intend the variance.

 Easy to misdiagnose as

-“Model just isn’t good at this task.”
-Often the model is fine; the examples were noisy.
+“The model just isn’t good at this task.”
+Often the model is fine and the examples were noisy.
 Curate before concluding the model is bad.
+The 30%-swing-from-ordering-alone finding is a good reminder that the prompt, not the model, is usually the variable you control.

 Prevention

-- Re-audit few-shot examples quarterly; drop or update stale ones.
+- Re-audit few-shot examples on a schedule (quarterly is a reasonable default); drop or update stale ones.

-- Aim for 3 high-quality examples over 5+ mixed ones.
+- Aim for 3-5 high-quality examples over a larger mixed set.

 - Normalize length, tone, and structure across examples.

-- Add per-example commentary if examples cover different scenarios.
+- Add a per-example note when examples cover different scenarios.

 - A/B test new example sets before shipping; measure win rate.

-- Treat the example pool as production code — version control, code review.
+- Treat the example pool as production code: version control and review changes to it.

 FAQ

-- Should few-shot examples be from real outputs or synthesized?
-Real-quality is what matters; synthesized examples can be just as effective if they hit the target.
+- Should few-shot examples be real outputs or synthesized?
+Real-world quality is what matters, not provenance.
+Synthesized examples can be just as effective if they hit the target bar, and many teams ask the model itself to draft candidate examples and then hand-edit them.

-- Does the order of examples matter?
-Yes — recency bias means the last example influences output most.
-Put your best/most-relevant example last.
+- Does the order of examples really matter?
+Yes.
+Recency bias means the last example influences output most, and research on in-context example ordering shows accuracy can move by as much as ~30% from order and selection alone.
+Put your best, most-relevant example last.

 Related